 What I would like to let any parents in a similar situation know should they be reading this, is that it really does get easier.
 And once you can accept that taking your baby home will happen when they are ready, it can even become enjoyable!
 The nurses are utterly fabulous and are of great comfort - what a job to do!
 We documented and enjoyed some of Penelope's "firsts" while we were in hospital as if we were at home, but had the advantage of a helping hand.
 It is a place full of ups and downs and my advice would be to take solace where you can, even if it is reading this for five minutes while your new baby takes a nap.
 And, most of all, congratulations on your new arrival, from a parent of a 'NICU grad'.

-If you have been affected by any of the issues in this post and need support, please ring our helpline on 0500 618 140 to speak to one of our qualified volunteers.
+If you have been affected by any of the issues in this post and need support, please ring the Bliss helpline for more support.